Quality of Life Programme

 It is really important for us to understand our residents’ day to day care experience, to find and fix any niggles quickly and to do more of what they like, so they feel more at home and have a more enjoyable time.

 Our “Quality of Life Programme” is a unique system which helps us to do just that.
-Using technology that is exclusive to Four Seasons, it gives insights into the day to day experience of people in more than 250 care homes.
+Using technology that is exclusive to Four Seasons, it gives insights into the day to day experience of people living in our homes.
 Residents, their families and health professionals can use iPads that are linked to purpose-designed software systems, to tell the company what they think about any aspect of care.

 In many care homes, customer feedback is only actively requested via a traditional paper survey, perhaps no more than annually.
 Participation is usually low and those filling in paper questionnaires tend to focus on big issues and not the little things that make a difference day to day.
 There can also be a very slow turnaround to feedback the results, further delaying any required action.
 Our Quality of Life Programme, using technology and bespoke software, has revolutionised this way of working and putting residents at the heart of everything we do.